EdoardoBasti/3D_data_processing/README.md

 - Poster: presentation of the paper "PU-Dense: Sparse Tensor-Based Point Cloud Geometry Upsampling"
 <br/><br/>

-For each Lab you can find the description of the assignment, the report of the solution and the scripts on the relative folder.
+For each Lab you can find the description of the assignment, the report of the solution and the scripts in the relative folder.